-Physical activity is important for maintaining good overall health and wellbeing [247].
-Physical activity is considered a protective factor against disease and, by contrast, physical inactivity is considered a risk factor for ill-health and reduced life expectancy [51].
-Regular physical activity reduces the risk of many health problems, such as CVD, type 2 diabetes, anxiety, depression and some cancers [248].
+Physical activity is important for maintaining good overall health and wellbeing [243].
+It is considered a protective factor against disease and, by contrast, physical inactivity is considered a risk factor for ill-health and reduced life expectancy [95].
+Regular physical activity reduces the risk of many health problems, such as CVD, type 2 diabetes, anxiety, depression and some cancers [243].

-Australia's physical activity and sedentary behaviour guidelines for adults recommend a combination of moderate and vigorous intensity physical activity on most, preferably all, days of the week to improve health and reduce the risk of chronic disease and other conditions [248].
-However, the health benefits of being physically active are cumulative so doing some physical activity is better than doing none at all [249].
+Australia's physical activity and exercise guidelines for adults recommend physical activity on most, preferably all, days of the week, including moderate or vigorous intensity activities and strength training at least two days per week.
+[243].
+However, the health benefits of being physically active are cumulative so doing some physical activity is better than doing none at all.

-In the 2018-19 NATSIHS, data are available for Aboriginal and Torres Strait Islander people living in non-remote areas.
-Eleven percent (11%) of Aboriginal and Torres Strait Islander people living in non-remote areas, aged 15 years and over, reported they had met the guidelines' target of combining some or all of the following physical activities in the week prior to the survey: walking for transport, walking for fitness, recreation or sport, moderate or vigorous intensity exercise and strength or toning activities [60].
+In the 2018-19 NATSIHS, data are available for Aboriginal and Torres Strait Islander people living in nonremote areas.
+Eleven percent (11%) of Aboriginal and Torres Strait Islander people living in non-remote areas, aged 15 years and over, reported they had met the guidelines'88 target of combining some or all of the following physical activities in the week prior to the survey: walking for transport, walking for fitness, recreation or sport, moderate or vigorous intensity exercise and strength or toning activities [63].
 Prevalence varied by state and territory, with the highest proportion of Aboriginal and Torres Strait Islander people who met the guidelines living in the ACT (21%) compared with the lowest proportion living in the NT (7.2%).

-Nationally, 89% of Aboriginal and Torres Strait Islander people living in non-remote areas aged 15 years and over reported that they had not met the guidelines, and 22% had not participated in any physical activity in the week prior to the survey [60].
+Nationally, 89% of Aboriginal and Torres Strait Islander people living in non-remote areas aged 15 years and over reported that they had not met the guidelines, and 22% had not participated in any physical activity in the week prior to the survey [63].
 Prevalence varied across all states and territories for those people who did not meet the guidelines, with the highest proportions being in the NT (93%) and WA (92%) compared with the lowest proportion in the ACT (79%).

-Among Aboriginal and Torres Strait Islander adults (18 years and over) living in non-remote areas, a higher proportion of males than females met the guidelines (13% compared with 10% respectively) and had completed strength or toning activities on two or more days in the week prior to the survey (24% compared with 15% respectively) [60].
+Among Aboriginal and Torres Strait Islander adults (18 years and over) living in non-remote areas, a higher proportion of males than females met the guidelines (13% compared with 10% respectively) and had completed strength or toning activities on two or more days in the week prior to the survey (24% compared with 15% respectively) [63].
 The proportion of Aboriginal and Torres Strait Islander adult males who participated in strength or toning activities on three or more days was 18%, while the proportion for adult females was 12%.

-For Aboriginal and Torres Strait Islander adults living in non-remote areas, 12% had met the guidelines [60].
+For Aboriginal and Torres Strait Islander adults living in non-remote areas, 12% had met the guidelines [63].
 A larger proportion of these adults (20%) had completed strength or toning activities on two or more days in the week prior to the survey.

-In the 2014-15 NATSISS, 75% of Aboriginal and Torres Strait Islander children (aged 5-14 years) were physically active for at least one hour per day, every day of the week [51].
+In the 2014-15 NATSISS, 75% of Aboriginal and Torres Strait Islander children (aged 5-14 years) were physically active for at least one hour per day, every day of the week [95].
 Almost half of all children (49%) had played or trained for an organised sport in the previous year.

-The most common physical activities among Aboriginal and Torres Strait Islander children aged 5-17 years living in non-remote areas in 2012-13 were active play and children's games (57%) and swimming (18%) [247].
-This age-group spent an average of two hours per day participating in physical activity (exceeding the recommendation of one hour per day).
-Among children aged 5-17 years living in remote areas, 82% were physically active for more than 60 minutes per day.
-The most common physical activities among this group were walking (82%), running (53%) and playing football or soccer (33%).
+In 2018, physical inactivity was the 11th leading risk factor contributing to the burden of disease among Aboriginal and Torres Strait Islander people, responsible for 2.4% of the total burden of disease [67].
+It contributed to 1.3% of non-fatal burden and 3.7% of fatal burden.
+For specific conditions, physical inactivity contributed to the total burden of the following disease groups: endocrine disorders (21%), CVD (14%), neurological conditions (3.9%) and cancer (1.7%).